Scott Moir: Personal life

 Moir was born in London, Ontario, Canada to Alma (née MacCormack) and Joe Moir, and was raised in Ilderton, Ontario.
 The youngest of three sons, he is the brother of Danny Moir and Charlie Moir.
 Moir comes from a skating family, with his mother and aunt being coaches and both of his older brothers having previously skated competitively.
 His cousins Sheri Moir and Cara Moir also took part in the 2007 World Synchronized Skating Championships as members of Canada's NEXXICE team.
 Moir attended Medway High School, in addition to an electronic learning high school called AMDEC, and eventually finished his secondary education following the 2014 Olympics.
 He began skating at age three, and was initially encouraged by his mother to take up figure skating as a way to improve his performance in hockey, which he played competitively well into his teens.

 In 2004, Moir began living in Canton, Michigan, in the US, to train under Igor Shpilband and Marina Zueva.
 After the 2014 Olympics, he moved back to Ilderton, Ontario.
-In 2016, he moved to Montreal, Quebec, where he and Virtue were coached by Marie-France Dubreuil and Patrice Lauzon for the last two seasons of their amateur career.
+In 2016, he moved to Montreal, Quebec, where he and Virtue were coached by Marie-France Dubreuil and Patrice Lauzon for the last two seasons of their career.

 In August 2019, Moir confirmed his engagement to Florida-based physician assistant Jaclyn Mascarin, who was also his first ice dance partner, at the Canada Walk of Fame Hometown Star Ceremony.
 The couple married on June 24, 2022, having previously postponed the wedding due to COVID-19 restrictions.
 They have a daughter, born in 2021, and a son, born in 2024.